 Teen learning is a crucial piece of the Temple Isaiah lifelong learning program.
 During their year of B’nai Mitzvah year and after, we seek to intensify our students’ knowledge about important Jewish topics, give them social opportunities to be together as a group, and to allow them to explore Judaism in a way that is meaningful to them personally.

-In addition to the education, through the course of the year the Gesher program holds Gesher Community Days in which students participate in activities that are off-curriculum and can be social, social action, or informal learning opportunities.
+In addition education, throughout the course of the year the Gesher program holds Gesher Community Days in which students participate in activities that are off-curriculum and can be social, social action, or informal learning opportunities.
 This allows the students to spend time together in a more relaxed setting and build on friendships formed in the earlier years, while also welcoming in new students.

 The name of our Next Dor program is a play on the Hebrew word “dor” which means generation.
 In this program we help students understand that Judaism is theirs to carry forward with them.
-Through 8th, 9th and 10th Grades we present students with information that engages and challenges them, helping them understand Judaism on an adult level, and where they fit into the Jewish community as Reform Jews.
+Beginning in 8th Grade and continuing through High School we present students with information that engages and challenges them, helping them understand Judaism on an adult level, and where they fit into the Jewish community as Reform Jews.